How to Support Immigrant Students and Families: Strategies for Schools and Early Childhood Programs

 Service providers who work with immigrant families are also beginning to see the impact of economic uncertainty on the families they serve.
 Lariza Dugan-Cuadra, Executive Director, of the Central America Resource Center (CARECEN), notes, "Our attorneys are doing quasi-social work.
 Unable to work and pay rent, many of those awaiting their immigration proceedings have become homeless or unstable in the process."

 News outlets NBC 4-New York and KCUR Public Radio have reported that many families are foregoing benefits such as food stamps through the Supplemental Nutrition Assistance Program (SNAP), and preliminary research presented in late 2018 shows that the number of immigrant families enrolled in SNAP dropped 10% in 2018.
-While there may be a variety of reasons for the change, researchers cite families' concern about immigration status as likely to be a key factor (see more on this topic in the next section about the "public charge" rule).
+While there may be a variety of reasons for the change, researchers cite families' concern about immigration status as likely to be a key factor.

 Kristina also confirms that she is seeing this on the ground: